 Conditions of entry:

 When traveling in Italy, you must follow these COVID-19 safety rules:

 The information above was last checked on 10/3/22.
 This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train to Venice from Geneva before traveling.

 The current restriction level for your return trip by train from Venice to Geneva is: Unrestricted

 Reentry to Switzerland is allowed for: Entry is unrestricted for citizens and permanent residents of Italy

 The government of Switzerland has imposed these measures to reduce the spread of COVID-19:

-When traveling this route, Omio customers are departing most frequently from Genève and arriving in Venezia Mestre.
+Omio customers traveling this route depart most frequently from Genève and arrive in Venezia Mestre.

 Here are some other resources that might have the information you need